RichardLitt/what-is-richard-doing-now/index.md

 ---
 description: A place where I announce in public what I am doing at the moment.
-project: sustain
+project:
 ---

 What is Richard focusing on?

-## Finishing up the SustainOSS Code of Conduct
+## Every email from this week

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}